Sage-Bionetworks/nf-portal/README.md

 [15:20:18] Finished 'default' after 212 ms
 ```

 #### how to update static server with new files
+1) after the gulp command above has been run it will output index.js to the dist director. this index.js has been compiled to es5 and can now be run by node.

-go to gulp output directory and run index.js.
+2) go to the dist folder and run index.js.

 ```
 $ cd nf-portal-server/dist